furcan/KioskBoard/README.md

   // Uppercase or lowercase to start.
 Uppercase when "true"
   capsLockActive: true,

+  /*
-  // Allow or prevent real/physical keyboard usage.
+  * Allow or prevent real/physical keyboard usage.
 Prevented when "false"
+  * In addition, the "allowMobileKeyboard" option must be "true" as well, if the real/physical keyboard has wanted to be used.
+  */
   allowRealKeyboard: false,

+  // Allow or prevent mobile keyboard usage.
+Prevented when "false"
+  allowMobileKeyboard: false,

   // CSS animations for opening or closing the keyboard
   cssAnimations: true,